 Shiatsu, Tui Na, and Gua Sha are forms of Asian body work.
 Shiatsu was originally developed in Japan, while Tui Na and Gua Sha were developed in China.
 They are different from a typical massage in that they involve using massage to manipulate specific acupuncture points and meridians.
 While Tui Na and Shiatsu are commonly used to help diagnose patients, they can also be very effective primary forms of treatment.
-They have to ability to treat an array of different ailments from pain to many different internal disorders.
-Gua Sha is most commonly used to treat stubborn next, shoulder, and back pain, but can also be used to treat plant fascia, IT band tightness, tennis elbow, and colds.
+They have the ability to treat an array of different ailments from pain to many different internal disorders.
+Gua Sha is most commonly used to treat stubborn neck, shoulder, and back pain, but can also be used to treat plantar fasciitis, IT band tightness, tennis elbow, and colds.

-Tui Na and Shiatsu are great alternatives to a traditional massages because they are based off of Acupuncture theory and view the body in a synergistic way.
+Tui Na and Shiatsu are great alternatives to traditional massages because they are based in Acupuncture theory and view the body in a synergistic way.
 This style of massage allows for a productive and effective treatment.

 Feeling good during a massage is nice, but making sure you are getting better is a must.
 Shiatsu, Tui Na, and Gua Sha allow for this long lasting therapeutic effect.